bolt/docs/docs/twig-components/filters.md

 a suitable title-like output that can be used for overview pages, listings, et cetera.
 It does this, regardless of the actual structure of the ContentType.
-It looks at fields named 'title' or 'heading', or at the fields used in the slug, but as long as there's any text fields, you'll get a consistent and useable output.
+It looks at fields named 'title' or 'heading', or at the fields used in the slug, but as long as there's any text fields, you'll get a consistent and usable output.

 | Parameter  | Description |